CultivateHQ/cultivateHQ.com/source/posts/2015-08-28-conman-phoenix.md

   mix test
   ```

-If we restart our server (`Cmd+c` twice and then `iex -S mix Phoenix.server` again) and visit [http://localhost:4000/api/contacts](http://localhost:4000/api/contacts), we should see something like this:
+If we restart our server (`Cmd+c` twice and then `iex -S mix phoenix.server` again) and visit [http://localhost:4000/api/contacts](http://localhost:4000/api/contacts), we should see something like this:

 <TODO: insert image https://www.dropbox.com/s/xu6k3y9bvspiu9z/Screenshot%202015-09-01%2008.41.34.png?dl=0 >